dbinczyk-developx/Katamarans-KataFall2024/README.md

 <img src="EventStorming/images/4.jpg">

-A broad view of Event Storming allowed to define the ClearView components.
+A broad view of Event Storming allowed us to define the ClearView components.
 Taking into account the business requirements and key technical aspects, it was possible to identify which components were crucial for further analysis of the architecture.